 Early bathing suits were made from woollen fibres as it was thought that wool shed water faster than other materials.
 Cotton would soak up water and cause the suit to drag and stretch – definitely not protecting the wearer’s modesty!

-Much as leisure time grew in popularity, as did the demand for suitable attire and a ‘healthy glow’.
-The suntan was incredibly popular in the 1920s and 1930s as it represented wealth, luxury and ironically – health.
+Much of leisure time grew in popularity, as did the demand for suitable attire and a ‘healthy glow.’
+The suntan was incredibly popular in the 1920s and 1930s as it represented wealth, luxury, and – ironically – health.
 Of course today we know the importance of sunscreen, and the sun kissed golden glow is imitated through pigmented beauty products.
-With this new trend for the suntan, came a need for swimwear to be more revealing – but of course still retaining and complying with the modesty standards of the time.
+With this new trend for the suntan came a need for swimwear to be more revealing – but of course, that still retained and complied with the modesty standards of the time.

-Designers were also recognizing the desire to look ‘ones best’ whilst in swimming attire, and started to include built-in structure.
-Internal support ensures the bust was not flattened by the stretch fibers, and echoed the popular silhouette of the time.
+Designers were also recognizing the desire to look ‘one’s best’ whilst in swimming attire, and started to include built-in structure.
+Internal support ensured the bust was not flattened by the stretch fibers, and echoed the popular silhouette of the time.
 As swimwear was being worn more freely, it needed to make the wearer feel good – and look fashionable.

 Gone were the days of women being wheeled to the water, concealed in a bathing machine.
-Now women were wearing their swimsuits freely to sunbathe in, and of course swim.
+Now, women were wearing their swimsuits freely to sunbathe in, and of course to swim.
 Read more about 1930s swimsuits.

 During the 1940s, fabric restrictions meant that swimwear designers had to devise clever solutions in order to continue producing desirable swimwear.
-Restrictions meant that they now had to use 10% less fabric in their designs than previously, leading to cut-out details and – the two-piece.
+Restrictions meant that they now had to use 10% less fabric in their designs than previously, leading to cut-out details and, ultimately, the two-piece.
 The bottoms sat high on the waist, covering the navel and most of the midriff.